kaidez/kaidez.com/_drafts/2014-12-01-load-data-attribute-click.md

     homePitch = document.querySelector("#homePitch");
 {% endprism %}

-I'm using `document.querySelector()` to store references to the three `div` tags I just discussed...this will make them easier to find when I start referring to them in this next function...
+For those `div` tags that we're placing the data-attribute values inside of , we're using `document.querySelector()` to store references to the them.
+This will make them easier to find when I start referring to them in this next function...

 {% prism javascript %}
 $("#chelsea").click(function(event){

-  event.stopPropagation();
+  event.preventDefault();

   // Use the .dataset property
   team.innerHTML = teamInfo.dataset.team;